na-na-hi/renget/archive/lcbguide.md

 - 2147 for $24
 - 4103 for $42
 - 8336 for $80
-Note that on your first purchase you'll receive double the lunacy.
+Note that on your first purchase you'll receive double the Lunacy.

 **10. Other**
 You can buy the Monthly Extraction Pack for $10, monthly training packs for $31, New Manager's Onboarding pack for $22 and the Season 3 Orientation Supplies for $60.

 **11. Summary**
-If you want to do 10-pulls on limited banners, go for the monthly packs.
-If you want to do daily 13 lunacy pulls, go for standalone Lunacy packs.
-Month Lunacy has the best ratio of lunacy per dollar, but make sure to notice the "free" in "free lunacy per day".
-You cannot do the cheap daily extraction with "free" Lunacy.
+If you want to do 10-rolls on limited banners, go for the monthly packs.
+If you want to do daily 13 Lunacy rolls, go for standalone Lunacy packs.
+Monthly Lunacy has the best ratio of Lunacy per dollar, but make sure to notice the "free" in "free Lunacy per day".
+You cannot do the cheap daily Extraction with "free" Lunacy.
 Type | Lunacy (free) | Price \[$\]| Rolls(raw) | Rolls(daily) | Rolls(raw)/$ | Rolls(daily)/$
 :----: | :----: | :----: | :----: | :----: | :----: | :----:
 Monthly | 1300(1170) | 3 | 10 | 19 | ==3.(3)== | 6.(3)